 Research has found that homelessness among young people is a fluid experience.
-From couch surfing to sleeping on the streets or in a shelter, the vast majority of youth do not become homeless by choice.
+From couch surfing to sleeping on the streets or in a shelter, most youth do not become homeless by choice.

 Specific subpopulations of youth and young adults face a higher risk for homelessness: